Barbour's tropical racer

 Barbour's tropical racer (Mastigodryas bruesi) is a species of snake in the family Colubridae.
 The species is endemic to the Caribbean.

 Etymology

-The specific name, bruesi, is in honor American entomologist Charles Thomas Brues, who was one of the collectors of the holotype.
+The specific name, bruesi, is in honor of American entomologist Charles Thomas Brues, who was one of the collectors of the holotype.

 Geographic range

 M. bruesi is native to Saint Vincent and the Grenadines, and Grenada.

 Description

 M. bruesi can reach a snout-to-vent length (SVL) of about 83 cm.
 Dorsally, it is blue-gray to brown, with lighter lateral stripes.
 Ventrally, it is whitish.

 Behavior and diet

 M. bruesi is diurnal, hunting frogs and lizards.

 Habitat

 The preferred natural habitat of M. bruesi is forest, both mesic and xeric.
 It can be found on the ground, and in bushes, where it sleeps at night.